 Respecting a 65-year history Bridgestone Museum of Art will change its name to better suit the new direction.
 Under the concept “Experiencing Creativity,” it will be a museum where a range of art can be appreciated, from antique art, Japanese Western-style paintings, Impressionists, and 20th century art to contemporary art.

-* The museum name will be changed to Artizon Museum in July 2019.
+* The museum name was changed to Artizon Museum in July 2019.

 New TODA Building (Tentative Name) Cultural Contribution Facility